 (Adds housing data, analyst comments, updates markets)

-* Existing home sales rise 1.4 percent in October
+* Existing home sales drop 1.7% in November

 By Lucia Mutikani